Abhinandan2787/eb3_O.T.S_exp1/storyboard/README.md

 ### 2. Story:

-(i) Firstly user will get the basic knowledge of C Programming and by seeing the code; they can get an idea about the experiment.
+(i) Firstly user will get the basic knowledge of C Programming and by seeing the code; they can get an idea about the experiment <br>.
-(ii) There are various keywords, functions and header files are used, so user can also understand the basic tags.
+(ii) There are various keywords, functions and header files are used, so user can also understand the basic tags <br>.
 (iii)  User can get an idea about the structure of C Programming.

 #### 2.1 Set the Visual Stage Description:
-(i) On the simulator screen, user can see the code of experiment and basic description of the code.
+(i) On the simulator screen, user can see the code of experiment and basic description of the code <br>.
 (ii) There are two text boxes for input (Operands).
 (iii) There is a dropdown list to select the mathematical operation.
 (iv) There are two buttons namely Calculate and Reset, by which a user can get their result.